pierrehub2b/AtsMobileStation/README.md

 # AtsMobileStation
 PC and Mac OS application to start and install mobile drivers used by ATS test framework

+## Apple Developer settings
+To execute automated tests on real iPhone devices you need to create an Apple developer account ...

-## Process to install and configure a physical device on AtsMobileStation
+## Process to install and configure a physical device in AtsMobileStation
-### prerequisites
+### Prerequisites
 - Have an Xcode downloaded and **installed**
 - the device **must be in WIFI and don't have a pin code**

 ### 1/ Set the Development team ID and retrieve the devices list
-- Open AtsMobileStation and plug a physical device
+- Open AtsMobileStation and plug an iPhone device
 - In the "Connected devices" section, click on Apple logo
 - In the textbox, put your Development team ID
 - Click on "Export device list" and save the output file to your computer